aurghya-0/course-materials/Converted_C_guidelines/24.typ

-= Teaching Guideline for Topic: Initializing a One-Dimensional Array in C
+= Initializing a One-Dimensional Array in C
 <teaching-guideline-for-topic-initializing-a-one-dimensional-array-in-c>

 == 1.
 Teaching Outline
 <teaching-outline>